 - Universitetsbiblioteket (University Library), Café Lyktan

-At Campus Grythyttan you will find the Heartstarter/Defibrillator in Måltidens hus, the main entrance.
+At Campus Grythyttan you will find a heart starter/defibrillator in Måltidens hus, in the main entrance.

-At Campus USÖ you will find the Heartstarter/Defibrillator by the elevator in the middle of the building, floor 1.
+At Campus USÖ you will find a heart starter/defibrillator by the elevator in the middle of the building on floor 1.

 You need a university card to gain access to the university's facilities when the entrance doors are locked.
-You also use this card to gain access to each school's computer rooms, which are normally open every day of the week between 07.30–22.00.
-The university card is also used to gain access to special facilities, for example laboratories, studios, etcetera.
-Each school controls the access to these rooms.
+You also use this card to gain access each school's computer rooms, which are normally open every day of the week between 07:30–22:00.
+The university card is also used to gain access to special facilities, for example laboratories, studios, etc. Each school controls the access to these rooms.

-At the page for the University card you will find current information about the university card, for example where you can collect your card and how to activate it.
+Current information about the university card is found here, e.g. where you may receive your card and how to activate it.

 Threats and acts of violence can be of a physical and mental character.
 The fact that a person feels threatened is enough reason for the university to treat the event very seriously.